maikelthedev/FluxTerraCluster/README.md

 ## Not needed

 * To run any of the actual services on there other than Flux, Traefik and Cert-Manager.
 You could run a sample workload via Flux as experiment.
-* To use my own Hetzner account, client supplies API access to his (don't even dream of finding the keys to it here, I wasn't born yesterday).
+* To use my own Hetzner account, client supplies API access to his (don't even dream of finding the keys to it here, I wasn't born yesterday, I've been doing this for a while).
 * To create my own Talos OS snapshot, client supplies his own ready-made snapshots for this (a quick google also reveals they aren't hard to produce though).

 ## Some initial thoughts